Directors: Joshua Miller, PhD and Andrew Gow, PhD

 - Inflammatory cells and mediators as targets for intervention: Several models are being used to understand the nature and contribution of inflammatory cells accumulating in toxicant-exposed tissues to pathogenic processes.
 Using rodent and human models of air pollution exposure (e.g., ozone, PM, WTC dust), D. Laskin, J. Laskin, A. Gow and S. Hussain identified distinct subpopulations of activated lung macrophages.
 Studies in transgenic and chimeric mice showed that these subpopulations release different inflammatory mediators to regulate injury and repair, suggesting novel targets for targeted intervention.

-- Translational/human intervention studies: Using the Integrative Health Sciences Facility Core, H. Kipen, M. Fang, and H. Zarbl conduct an occupationally-based randomized trial to assess the ability of methylselenocysteine to mitigate the increased risk of breast and prostate cancer due to disruption of circadian rhythm during shift work, a probable human carcinogen Type 2A (IARC).
+- Translational/human intervention studies: Using the Integrated Health Sciences Facility Core, H. Kipen, M. Fang, and H. Zarbl conduct an occupationally-based randomized trial to assess the ability of methylselenocysteine to mitigate the increased risk of breast and prostate cancer due to disruption of circadian rhythm during shift work, a probable human carcinogen Type 2A (IARC).
 C.S.
 Yang, in collaborative studies with the Cancer Institute of New Jersey (CINJ), completed a phase 0 intervention trial in prostate cancer patients.
 Randomized groups were administered a placebo or a mixture of tocopherols prior to prostatectomy.
 The blood and prostate levels of the g -T, d -T isomers and their degradation products were significantly increased by tocopherol supplements.
 J. Miller’s studies on the effects of folate and vitamin B12 supplementation showed that the differential metabolism of B12 by the microbiome is a determinant of cancer promotion.

 - Exposure guided interventions: CEED members use data obtained from personal and mechanized monitors to model exposures in order to develop and assess the efficacy of engineering controls and specific mitigation/cleanup strategies.
 For example, S. Shalat developed a Pre-toddler Inhalation Particulate Environmental Robot (PIPER) to guide interventions for reducing exposure of pre-toddlers to bacterial endotoxin in the home, with the goal of reducing childhood incidence of asthma.
-This approach is also used in collaboration with the Community Outreach and Engagement Core to monitor efficacy of remediation in communities (i.e., chromium in Jersey City, NJ).
+This approach is also used in collaboration with the Community Engagement Core to monitor efficacy of remediation in communities (i.e., chromium in Jersey City, NJ).